fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The `Balance` property currently uses auto-implemented property syntax, which defines the property without explicitly declaring a backing field.
+    The `Balance` property currently uses auto-implemented property syntax.
 The `{ get; set; }` syntax automatically creates a private backing field for the value, which is initialized to `0`.
-Since `Balance` is declared `public`, the value of the `Balance` property can be modified directly from outside the class.
-Public access to the property setter allows the balance to be updated directly without going through the `Deposit`, `Withdraw`, and `Transfer` methods.
-This can lead to inconsistent account balances and make it difficult to track changes to the balance.
+Since `Balance` is declared `public`, the `Balance` property can be modified directly from outside the class, without going through the `Deposit`, `Withdraw`, or `Transfer` methods.
+This can lead to inconsistent account balances and make it difficult to track changes to the account balance.

     You can convert the `Balance` property to a read-only property with a private backing field to prevent direct modification of the balance value from outside the class.
 This ensures that the balance can only be updated through the `Deposit`, `Withdraw`, and `Transfer` methods.